A rat on a rock

 Stewardship regime

 Because of the issues and risks associated with the use of rodenticides, in 2016 a stewardship regime was developed.
-This means that anyone buying or using professional-only anticoagulant rodenticides needs to have completed certified training prior to purchasing and using professional-grade rodenticides.
+This means that anyone buying or using professional-only rodenticides needs to have completed certified training prior to purchasing and using professional-grade rodenticides.

 Training